AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/map.md

 1. In the data view, select the **[!UICONTROL Components]** tab.

-1. Select the dimension that you want to configure.
+1. Select the dimensions that you are using for latitude and longitude that you want to configure.
+For more information about which dimensions you're using, see [Required context labels for latitude and longitude in the map visualization](#required-context-labels-for-latitude-and-longitude-in-the-map-visualization).

 1. Configure the level of precision for the dimension: